sendgrid/smtpapi-go/README.md

 # Announcements
 **The default branch name for this repository has been changed to `main` as of 07/27/2020.**

-All updates to this library is documented in our [CHANGELOG](https://github.com/sendgrid/smtpapi-go/blob/master/CHANGELOG.md).
+All the updates to this library are documented in our [CHANGELOG](https://github.com/sendgrid/smtpapi-go/blob/master/CHANGELOG.md).

 <a name="installation"></a>
 # Installation